 The fund's level of risk is low.
-Because the fund has less than 10 years of performance history, to calculate the level of risk, the manager uses a reference index similar to the fund's strategy.
-The manager uses the corporate bond component of the FTSE TMX Canada Universe Bond Index.
-It includes short-term bonds (1 to 5 years), medium-term bonds (5 to 10 years) and long-term bonds (10 years or more).
+Because the fund has less than 10 years of performance history since the change in its investment objective in 2015, to calculate the level of risk, the manager uses a reference index similar to the fund's strategy.
+The manager uses the Bloomberg Barclays Global Aggregate Bond Index (USD).
+The Bloomberg Barclays Global Aggregate Bond Index (USD) is a market capitalization-weighted index that is designed to measure the broad global markets for corporate, government, government agency, supranational, mortgage-backed and asset-backed fixed-income securities.
+The benchmark index was modified to better reflect the fund's asset allocation.
 For more information, see Investment risk classification methodology in the section Specific information about each NBI Fund described in this document.